 Make sure you use a sharp knife to cut it, and that you clean it often while you slice, the nutella and the custard tend to stick to the knife a bit.
 But that's pretty much all, then what's left is some seriously delicious cake for everyone to enjoy.

-If you’ve tried my POPPY SEED CAKE WITH HOMEMADE VANILLA CUSTARD AND NUTELLA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my POPPY SEED CAKE WITH CUSTARD FILLING AND NUTELLA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 10 egg whites